elsysigey/E-commerce-Behavior-Analysis/README.md

    - Assess the impact of customer service interactions on retention.

 5. **Price Sensitivity & Discounts Impact**
-   - Measure how price changes influence purchasing behavior.
+   - Measure how price changes influence purchasing behaviour.
    - Identify price-sensitive vs. premium customers.
    - Evaluate the effectiveness of discounts and promotional campaigns.

 6. **Fraud Detection & Risk Analysis**
    - Detect anomalies in transactions that may indicate fraud.
-   - Identify patterns in return/refund behavior.
+   - Identify patterns in return/refund behaviour.

 #### **Expected Outcomes**
-- Detailed insights into customer preferences and shopping behaviors.
+- Detailed insights into customer preferences and shopping behaviours.
 - Data-driven strategies to improve sales, marketing, and customer engagement.
 - Identification of revenue-boosting opportunities through personalized recommendations and dynamic pricing.